Student Data Security

 Subsequently, schools and/or the district may have legitimate educational reasons to authorize third-parties to access these student data for purposes such as communicating with parents, improving the effectiveness of education programs, or to identify gaps in student services.

 Parents expect their children’s well-being to come first when children attend school.
 This includes the expectation of respect for students’ privacy and adequate protection of the confidentiality of children’s personal information.
-Federal and State regulations further govern the ways in which student data may be shared.Auburn School District examines electronic resources which rely on the use of the students' directory information according to the district's security and privacy standards.
+Federal and State regulations further govern the ways in which student data may be shared.Auburn School District reviews the Terms of Service for electronic resources which rely on the use of the students' directory information according to the district's security and privacy standards.
 Results of these evaluations are provided to guide instructional staff.
-Supporting educational resources around applicable federal and state laws concerning student data privacy are also made available for staff.
-These resources are at the following webpage: Data Security - Using Online Resources and Protecting Student Privacy
+Data security training materials are available for all district staff.
+Information is public for parents and families, too.
+These resources are at the following webpages:

-- ASD Data Sharing Agreement Requirements: The criteria which must be included when entering into a written agreement with an organization to provide a service which will require the exchange of student data or an organization conducting studies, audit or evaluations under the FERPA exception.
-(A template data sharing agreement may also be requested from the Department of Technology.)
+A written Data Sharing Agreement (DSA) is required of any organization contracting with Auburn SD to provide a service which will require the exchange of student data or an organization conducting studies, audit or evaluations under the FERPA exception.
+See ASD Data Sharing Agreement Requirements.
+An ASD template data sharing agreement may be requested from the Executive Directory of the Department of Technology.

 Note: Terms of Service/Data Sharing Agreements must be approved by the Executive Director of Technology prior to the final approval of any related contract.